-There's nothing else quite like it in Anguilla.
+There's nothing else quite like it in Anguilla when they pop up.

 With Ginette Benjamin At The Dune

-Bankie Banx himself was hanging around The Dune, talking with guests and taking in the entertainment.
+Bankie Banx himself was hanging around The Dune on the night we visited, talking with guests and taking in the entertainment.

-The whole audience smiled when he got up on stage.
+The whole audience, naturally, smiled when he got up on stage.

 With Bankie Banx At The Dune

-Perhaps inspired by Ginette, he performed some spoken word as well, with Asher Brooks' piano accenting his words.
+From time to time, Bankie will perform some spoken word as well, now and then with Asher Brooks' piano accenting his words.

 Totally unexpected, we were delighted.

 We caught up with Bankie at the end of the night and thanked him for such a unique evening.